yokesim/Planning-for-High-Availability-and-Incident-Response/lesson-5-rds-deploy/demo/readme.md

     - `mkdir ~/bin`
     - `mv terraform ~/bin`

-6. Deploy Terraform infrastructure
+7. Deploy Terraform infrastructure zone1
-    - Clone the starter code from the git repo to a folder CloudShell
+    - Clone the demo code from the git repo to a folder CloudShell
-    - `cd` into the `starter` folder
+    - `cd` into the `demo/zone1` folder
     - `terraform init`
     - `terraform apply`

+8. Deploy Terraform infrastructure zone2
+    - Clone the demo code from the git repo to a folder CloudShell
+    - `cd` into the `demo/zone2` folder
+    - `terraform init`
+    - `terraform apply`

-7. At the end of your lesson, run `terraform destroy` and allow it to destroy all your resources
+9. At the end of your lesson, run `terraform destroy` and allow it to destroy all your resources

 ## Destroy it all
 ### Step 1: Destroy Resources in Zone 1 Folder